Turning Japanese Again, Chris and Kaz's Wedding

 A little late leaving (Kaz wanted to wear her wedding dress), we arrived a little late at the Bali-Hai restaurant.
 Inside waited about 80 or 90 people, only one of whom I knew — Alex, a friend of ours from Calgary, who’s teaching English in Nagoya (about 20 minutes by shinkansen).

-The dinner was a strange one, featuring several asian dishes I’d never had before.
+The dinner was an interesting one, featuring several asian dishes I’d never had before.
 All quite tasty.
 We all played bingo, for some reason, which offered prizes to anyone who managed to get five in a row.
 The closest I got was four.
 Jen won a shampoo/body wash set, for which she was extremely happy.

 And yes, there was drink.
 Quite a bit of it.
 Beer, mostly, though Shinichiro had me try so-ju, which Tony described as “watered-down vodka”.
 It tastes a little like mildly alcoholic oolong tea.
 And of course, there was beer.
 Lots of beer.
 Jen couldn’t stop laughing or giggling.